Hello World, With Parameters

 The Whole Shebang

 Once again, we built this thing in small steps, so it may seem like there was a lot to deal with.
-The final product is still pretty small though.
+The final product is still compact and to the point.
 Here’s all the final code.

 src/hello.clj